The

 training and, in many cases, no prior acting experience at all, the

-camera, basic lighting kit and "Film Club-made" track and
+camera, a basic lighting kit and a homemade track and

 dolly rig, Windermere Pictures completed every scene of the